-As mentioned, banks without brick and mortar locations tend to offer a higher rate of interest on cash savings accounts.
-Currently, the national interest rate on savings accounts is 0.08%.
+As mentioned, banks without bricks-and-mortar locations tend to offer a higher rate of interest on cash savings accounts.
+Currently, the national interest rate on savings accounts is 0.06%.

-This is a mere $.80 per $1,000 over the course of a year.
+This is a mere $.60 per $1,000 over the course of a year.
 On the other hand, an online bank is likely to pay 1% annual percentage yield (APY) or more, which amounts to $10 for every $1,000.
-This is a significant improvement.
+This is obviously a significant improvement.

 No Minimum Balance

 Online banks are open 24 hours a day, which some customers find useful for maintaining their finances and making transactions after normal bank hours.
-All you need is access to the internet.
-When you’re working an 8-to-6 job where you can’t sneak out to chat with a teller for an hour, the convenience of banking outside working hours is a gamechanger.
+All you need is secure access to the internet.
+If you’re working an 8-to-6 job where you can’t sneak out to meet with a teller, the convenience of banking outside working hours is a gamechanger.
 Also, as we lead more fluid existences (say, working from home), there’s simply the time savings of being able to bank where you are versus walking or driving to a branch.

 Most online banks will be part of an online network of ATMs, such as MoneyPass or Allpoint.
 There is generally no fee to use the ATMs, and customers can locate them online.
 If they do not use an ATM network, they will typically offer to refund ATM fees up to a certain number of withdrawals.